getbem/getbem.github.io/readme.md

         = name
 ```

-After you get this code in main Jade template, you can call it:
+After you get this code in the main Jade template, you can call it:

 ```jade
 +author('some', 'sweet', 'parameters')
 ```

-We just get addicted to Jade after some time with it.
-Here is part of task, that compiles Jade template for `index` page:
+Here is part of a task that compiles a Jade template for the `index` page:

 ```js
 return tree.deps('levels/pages/index')